wolfv6/keybrd/doc/keybrd_library_user_guide.md

     you might need to press and release the pushbutton on the Teensy circuit board.

 ## Example keybrd sketches
-Example keybrd sketches are in the [examples](../examples/) directory.
+Example keybrd sketches are in the examples and tutorials directories.
 Extension libraries have their example sketches similarly located.

 The example sketch names use the following conventions.